redpesk-common/recovery-tools-binding/README.md

 ## Packaging

 When you install the `recovery-tools-binding` package, the scripts & Angular web application are installed in `/usr/redpesk/recovery` directory.
-A `systemd` service unit is used to launch the recovery web application within a binder in addition of [spawn-binding]({% chapter_link spawn_binding.architecture-presentation %}) permissions.
+A `systemd` service unit is used to launch the recovery web application within a binder in addition to [spawn-binding]({% chapter_link spawn_binding.architecture-presentation %}) permissions.

 ```
 [root@localhost ~]# rpm -ql recovery-tools-binding